-SYLLABUS: This module will equip the student with an understanding of Sustainable Horticulture and Ethnobotany and the importance of collection is outlined.
+SYLLABUS: This module will equip the student with an understanding of collection is outlined.

 Sustainable Horticulture and Ethnobotany and the importance of indigenous plants in local communities.
 The importance of conservation through cultivation is emphasized and the relevant legislative framework pertaining to nursery cultivation and plant